Abdallah-A-Raafat/Nuralhealer/ai/Data/RAG/anigxity/Anxiety Dreams.md

 1. Figuring out the source of your anxiety Self-awareness and emotional regulation may help you process your emotional states when you’re awake.
 This could reduce the chance of anxiety coming up when you’re asleep.

-Englander also says it’s important to acknowledge there’s a source of anxiety in your life.
-She explains that facing real-life challenges as effectively as you can may reduce the intensity and frequency of anxiety dreams.
+It’s also important to acknowledge there’s a source of anxiety in your life.
+Facing real-life challenges as effectively as you can may reduce the intensity and frequency of anxiety dreams.

 2. Writing an alternative ending
-Ballard says there’s a journaling exercise she asks her clients to do when they’re having anxiety dreams.

-“I ask them to write an alternative ending to the bad dream,” she says.
-“This exercise tends to be really effective at taking the steam out of a bad dream.
+“Write an alternative ending to the bad dream.
+This exercise tends to be really effective at taking the steam out of a bad dream.
 If it’s been a recurring dream, it stops or changes and becomes less scary.”

 In fact, reframing negative or anxious thoughts with positive ones seems to decrease anxiety in general.
 A 2016 study suggests that focusing on positive mental images or positive affirmations instead of anxious thoughts could help people living with anxiety to worry less.